Why should you be an informed healthcare consumer?

 to ask your provider for the discount.

-The Healthcare Blue Book will help you identify the fair price for services.
+The Healthcare Bluebook will help you identify the Fair Price for services.
 [Top]

-How do I use the Healthcare Blue Book to find a fair price?
+How do I use the Healthcare Bluebook to find a Fair Price?

-Type search terms related to your service or treatment into the search box and then click on the "Search Prices" button.
+- Type the medical terms related to your service or treatment into the search box and then click on the "Search Prices" button.
 You don’t

 need to know the full treatment name.
 For example, if you type “Hip” for a hip surgery, you will see several choices related to hip

 - You can also select services from the care categories listed at the top of the page.
 If you know that you need a laboratory test for

 your diabetes condition, select the Labs tab, scroll down and click Diabetes.
 The Healthcare Bluebook will give you a list of all major lab

 tests related to Diabetes.
-Click your test and the Bluebook will present a recommended fair price for the service.
+Click your test and the Bluebook will present a recommended Fair Price for the service.

 Understanding your treatment options.
 [Top]

-What is the Healthcare Blue Book fair price, and how is it determined
+What is the Healthcare Bluebook Fair Price, and how is it determined

 Why do some prices* have several components?

-Many surgical procedures, such as a hip replacement or
+Many surgical procedures, such as a hip replacement or knee surgery, have multiple components.

-complications.
 The components represent the

 three major cost categories for most surgical procedures:

-||The fair price for the services of the physician performing the procedure
+||The Fair Price for the services of the physician performing the procedure

-||The fair price for the hospital services, including overnight stay, nursing, supplies
+||The Fair Price for the hospital services, including overnight stay, nursing, supplies and most medications

-||The fair price for the services of the anesthesiologist
+||The Fair Price for the services of the anesthesiologist